 - Using a cellphone while driving

 If one or more of these factors played a role in your car accident, your lawyer might be able to prove you are entitled to financial compensation for getting injured by the at-fault driver.
-You can find out how a Long Beach car accident lawyer may work on your car accident case by calling Jacoby & Meyers Law Offices at (888) 522-6291 today.
+You can find out how a car accident attorney may work on your car accident case by calling Jacoby & Meyers Law Offices at (888) 522-6291 today.

 Our Team Can Assess the Financial Value of Your Injuries